raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-23- Reformer - The efficient Transformer.md

 would be same even for multiple layers.

-The key idea is that we start 2 copies of inputs, then at each layer we only update one of them.
+The key idea is that we start with 2 copies of inputs, then at each layer we only update one of them.
 The activations we do not update will be the ones used to compute the residuals.
 With this configuration we can now run the network in reverse.
 Lets understand how this new architecture solves our memory problem.

 <p align="center">